About the Online Counseling Team

 Licensed Professional Counselor (License #69068)

-Patricia has worked with Get Out of Your Head Therapy for over a year.
+Patricia joined Get Out of Your Head Therapy in 2018.
 Patricia began her career as a therapist out of a burning desire to help individuals struggling with life circumstances.
 Patricia graduated from the Illinois Institute of Technology with a Bachelor of Science in Psychology.
 As her desire for helping people grew, she went back to school and obtained her master’s degree in Community Counseling from Northeastern Illinois University in Chicago.
 She worked as a DUI counselor in the Cook County Court system.
 This lead to more fulfilling work in the Ozarks of Missouri as a Community Support worker with chronic mentally ill population.
 She fought for mental health services, housing for her clients and developing independent living skills.
 She has over 20 years of substance counseling experience with the federal government in the National Drug Abuse Program.
 There, she helped establish and implement drug programming in the federal system.
 After retiring from the federal government, she went to work for a family advocacy center; counseling battered women and children at a facility that catered to victims of crime and domestic abuse.
 She has also worked with chronic mental illness in a psychiatric setting.

 As a therapist, she works side by side with clients to help them feel worthy and supported.
 Patricia receives fulfillment by assisting clients struggling to overcome life’s obstacles and offering a safe place to hurt, heal and grow.